tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 8/Week 8.md

 	- Data-specific
 	- This is model selection by hyperparameter tuning
 	- **cross validation** can be used to find a suitable $K$
-	- Theoretically, this is related to
+	- Theoretically, this is related to **bias variance tradeoff**
+## Estimate Testing Error
+- Option 1: Randomly divide the available set samples into two part: training data and validation data.
+	- Randomness will not give